Stock trading newsletters plague the internet.

 The Guru turns into a Furu by re-inventing himself when things go wrong, which they will.
 He stops responding to emails from frustrated subscribers who lost their respective arrières.
 Shutting down his site and starting a new one is a simple as farting.
 He can easily accomplish the move and have a new shot thanks to his previously protected anonymity.”

-It is not just about spotting the fake guru that poses the challenge, but also the fake newsletter.
+It is not just about spotting the fake guru that poses the challenge, but also the phony newsletter.
 The low-barrier to market for newsletters brings out a lot of overnighters.

 "Double your portfolio every year!"